karlcswanson/micboard/README.md

 ## Configuration
 Configuration is stored in a json file.
 On Mac OS X, `config.json` can be found in `~/Library/Application Support/micboard/`.
 On Linux, it is typically located in `~/.local/share/micboard/`.
-On first run, a default configuration file is copied to the config directory.
+On first run, a default configuration file is copied to the configuration directory.
 Exit micboard and add in a 'slot' for each device.

 ### Slots